Plain English Breakdown

 Extending Help for Oil and Gas Workers

-This law extends a program that helps workers who lost jobs in oil, gas, or related industries.
-It also requires the Employment Development Department to contract with the University of California, Berkeley Center for Labor Research and Education to assess the program's success and develop recommendations for making it permanent.
+This law extends a program that helps workers who lost jobs in oil, gas, or related industries find new work.
+It also requires an assessment of the program's success.

 What This Bill Does

-- Requires the Employment Development Department to contract with the University of California, Berkeley Center for Labor Research and Education within 120 days after appropriation by the Legislature to assess the program's success.
+- Requires the Employment Development Department to contract with the University of California, Berkeley Center for Labor Research and Education to complete an assessment analyzing the success of the program.

 Who It Names or Affects